List of Regular Show characters: Mitsuru Shinehara and Announcer Bot

 Mitsuru Shinehara (voiced by Andrew Kishino) and Announcer Bot (voiced by Sam Marin) are the villains appeared in "Fool Me Twice".
-When Mordecai, Rigby and Benson entered the Fool Me Twice competition, They meets Mitsuru Shinehara and Announcer Bot who announces the Fool Me Twice competition is about to begin.
-The competition begins and the three completes all the challenges and gets his prize, killing them for good.
+When Mordecai, Rigby and Benson entered the Fool Me Twice game show, They met Mitsuru Shinehara and Announcer Bot who announces the Fool Me Twice game show is about to begin.
+The game show begins and the three completes all the challenges and gets their prize, killing them for good.

 Wickets

 The Wickets are a street gang who have an obsession for croquet and hatred of cell phones.
 They are the villains of "Picking Up Margaret".
 Mordecai obliviously walks into the turf while answering a phone call from Margaret, whom he planned to take to the airport.
 He is encountered by the Wickets, who strictly warn him about their prohibition of cell phones, and then arrives at the auto shop to pick up Benson's car, since the cart is unavailable for use.
 When Raymond the mechanic talks to Benson about an issue via Mordecai's cell phone, he and Mordecai are ambushed by the Wickets.
 While the mechanic distracts the Wickets with a flamethrower, Mordecai gets into Benson's car and drives off to pick up Margaret.
 On their way to the airport, the Wickets catch up with them in a truck and two motorcycles and attack the car.
 Mordecai drives into a ramp under construction and shakes them off, causing one of the motorcycles to crash into a box and the other to bump into a wall as its two drivers fall to their death.
 Mordecai then drives off the railing of an unfinished bridge.
 Unable to turn, the last three Wickets drive off the end of an unfinished bridge into a cell phone billboard, killing them.